SIGNL: A Label-Efficient Audio Deepfake Detection System via Spectral-Temporal Graph Non-Contrastive Learning: Introduction

-\textbf{Graph Neural Networks (GNNs) for Audio Deepfake Detection}.
-Among deep learning techniques used for audio deepfake detection--such as convolutional neural networks (CNN)~\cite{tak2021end_cnnbased,wu2020light_LCNN}, deep residual networks (ResNet)~\cite{chen2021pindrop_resnet, he2016deep_restnetori}, and transformers~\cite{liu2023leveraging_transformer}--GNNs have emerged as a highly effective approach~\cite{chen2023graph_graph,jung2022aasist_graph}.
-By modeling frequency sub-bands and temporal segments as graph structures, GNNs can capture irregular and complex relationshps, enabling the detection of subtle deepfake artifacts that may span multiple frequency sub-bands and temporal segments~\cite{han2022vision,chen2023graph_graph,jung2022aasist_graph}.
-Early implementations relied on visual representations of audio data (eg. spectrograms) segmented into patches, which formed the basis of graph construction~\cite{chen2023graph_graph,tak2021end_rawGat,tak2021graph_GAT}.
-Recent advancements have introduced more sophisticated techniques, such as integrating heterogeneous spectral and temporal sub-graphs~\cite{jung2022aasist_graph} and hybrid frameworks combining learnable visual representations with GNN classifiers~\cite{zhang2024audio_hybridlearnablevisual, tak2022wav2vec_aasist}.
+Deep learning techniques such as convolutional neural networks (CNNs)~\citep{wu2020light_LCNN}, including advanced architectures like deep residual networks (ResNets)~\citep{wang2024multi_senet, tak2021end_cnnbased, chen2021pindrop_resnet}, as well as transformers~\citep{liu2023leveraging_transformer}, have been widely adopted for audio deepfake detection by adapting their architectures to process audio data or its visual representations, such as spectrograms.
+Graph Neural Networks (GNNs)~\citep{xia2025graph} have emerged as a promising alternative~\citep{chen2023graph_graph,jung2022aasist_graph}, offering the ability to model frequency sub-bands and temporal segments as graph structures.
+This enables GNNs to capture irregular and complex relationships, facilitating the detection of subtle deepfake artifacts that may span multiple frequency regions and time steps~\citep{han2022vision,chen2023graph_graph,jung2022aasist_graph}.

-\textbf{Challenges with GNNs}.
-Despite their effectiveness, GNN-based approaches for audio deepfake detection face critical challenges due to their heavy reliance on labeled data for graph construction and training~\cite{chen2023graph_graph, jung2022aasist_graph}.
-However, \textit{labeled data is often scarce}~\cite{jiang2024clients_limitedLabel, ranjan2023uncovering_survey}, resulting in overfitting and poor generalization, particularly when the model encounters new attack types or datasets~\cite{yi2023audio_audioDeepfakeSurvey}.
-Furthermore, the process of manually labeling audio data is both costly and time-intensive~\cite{liu2022graph_graphssl}, resulting in reduced performance of supervised GNN-based models in real-world scenarios due to insufficient labeled training data~\cite{ericsson2022self_SSLsurvey}.
-Although data augmentation techniques, such as adding background noise or codec transformations~\cite{yamagishi2021asvspoof_21, shin2024hm_hmconformeraugment}, aim to enhance diversity, these modifications often fail to introduce meaningful variations in graph structures~\cite{ding2022data_graphaug}.

-\textbf{Opportunities in non-contrastive learning.} Self-supervised learning (SSL) offers a promising way to leverage large amounts of unlabeled data, reducing reliance on costly human-annotations~\cite{ericsson2022self_SSLsurvey}.
-Among SSL techniques, non-contrastive learning has shown particular promise in the computer vision domain~\cite{grill2020bootstrap_byol,chen2021exploring_siamese}.
-Unlike contrastive learning, non-contrastive methods do not rely on negative samples for pre-training, avoiding the risk of false negatives that can push similar samples apart~\cite{liu2022discovering_falsenegativepushapart}.
-Non-contrastive methods offer several additional advantages: by generating positive pairs through augmentations, they enhance data diversity, addressing the challenges associated with limited labeled datasets.
-Furthermore, non-contrastive learning enables a self-supervised pre-training process, allowing models to learn robust representations that can be fine-tuned with minimal labeled data, significantly reducing dependence on annotations.